Image Credit: Lukas Gojda/Shutterstock.com

 The flight took off with 24000 kg of the fuel blend developed by the Canadian agricultural-technology company Agrisoma Biosciences.
 This partnership with Agrisoma is part of a greater scheme to establish a renewable jet-fuel industry in Australia by using the Company’s well-proven expertise to work alongside local Australian farmers.
 The country’s first-ever commercial biofuel crops will be harvested in 2020, signifying the nation’s commitment to sustainable jet fuels.

 Opposition to Carinata Based Fuels

-With the ever increasing pressure of diminishing fuel reserves and the battle to curb our greenhouse emissions, the race to develop alternative, renewable fuels is a one of the most prominent challenges faced by the scientific community.
-Although, there is still certainly development to be done concerning the introduction of Carinata into the fuel industry, it is evident that these mustard seeds present a promising step forwards towards cleaner transportation.
+With the ever-increasing pressure of diminishing fuel reserves and the battle to curb our greenhouse emissions, the race to develop alternative, renewable fuels is one of the most prominent challenges faced by the scientific community.
+Although there is still certainly development to be done concerning the introduction of Carinata into the fuel industry, it is evident that these mustard seeds present a promising step forwards towards cleaner transportation.